Suicidal Ideation

 • Feeling trapped

-Keep in mind that certain demographics and groups have higher rates of suicide than others, which is important to consider during your suicide risk evaluation.
+Keep in mind that certain demographics and groups have higher rates of suicide than others, which is necessary to consider during your suicide risk evaluation.
 Suicide rates can vary widely depending on a person's age, race, ethnicity, sexual orientation, occupation or location.
-For example, veterans, middle-aged adults, tribal populations, those who live in rural areas and sexual and gender minorities may experience risk factors linked to suicide significantly more than other groups.
+For example, veterans, middle-aged adults, tribal populations, those who live in rural areas, and sexual and gender minorities may experience risk factors linked to suicide significantly more than other groups.

-6. Know About Your Resources
+8. Know About Your Resources

 Some clients may not admit to suicidal ideation.
 They may feel uncomfortable talking about such feelings out loud or afraid that you may contact their loved ones and tell them.
 Many people who have thoughts of suicide may not want to share these feelings with anyone at all, but it's important that you communicate calmly that therapy is a place for them to express these kinds of thoughts and feelings.